Chesstimation/Chesstimation/README.md

 ## Main Features:

+* No modification to original Mephisto Modular/Exclusive/München board required.
+Just replace the old modules with the new one!
 * 3.5" Color-TFT (480x320 Pixels), available space is perfectly used.
 * Current position is shown on the display.
 * Both White and Black can be played from the front.
 * All opponent's moves are displayed via the board's LEDs.
-* Power supply via built-in battery that can be charged via USB-C.
+* Power supply via built-in battery that can be charged via USB-C (with 2200 mAh lipo >7h running time, ~4h charging time).
 * Communication with PC via USB-C or Bluetooth Classic, to iPhone via BLE (Bluetooth Low Energy).
 * Playing completely without cables is possible!
 * All settings and the board position are not lost when the device is switched off!
 * Switching on and off takes less than 2 seconds.
-* Certabo or Millennium Chesslink can be selected as emulation, making it compatible with many chess programmes:
+* Certabo or Millennium Chesslink can be selected as emulation, making it compatible with many chess programs:
   * "White Pawn" on iPhone (https://khadimfall.com/p/white-pawn)
   * BearChess (http://www.solanosoft.com/index.php?page=bearchess)
   * original Certabo Software (https://www.certabo.com/)